-Individual reasons for lack of vCPU progress are available to vSphere administrators (using either esxtop or the vSphere API) but are hidden from the guest OS to preserve isolation between the virtual machine and the configuration of the infrastructure upon which it runs.
-The guest sees only an aggregate metric.
+Individual reasons for lack of vCPU progress are available to vSphere administrators (using either esxtop or the vSphere API) but are hidden from the guest OS to preserve isolation between the virtual machine and the configuration of the infrastructure it runs upon.
+The guest OS sees only an aggregate metric.

-- vm.cpu.used is equivalent to the esxtop statistic %USED for a virtual machine. - vm.cpu.contention.cpu is equivalent to
+vm.cpu.used is equivalent to the esxtop statistic %USED for a virtual machine.

-(%RDY - %MLMTD) + %MLMTD + %CSTP + %WAIT + (%RUN - %USED)
+vm.cpu.contention.cpu is equivalent to (%RDY - %MLMTD) + %MLMTD + %CSTP + %WAIT + (%RUN - %USED)

-- (%RDY %MLMTD) represents time the guest could not run due to host CPU overutilization.
-Note that %RDY includes %MLMTD, which is why it is subtracted before being added. - %MLMTD represents time the guest could not run due to administrator-configured resource limits.
-ESXi 6.0 and earlier did not add %MLMTD to this computation; this is fixed in the next major release. - %CSTP represents time the guest could not run due to uneven vCPU progress. - %WAIT represents time the guest could not run due to hypervisor overheads. - (%RUN %USED) corrects for any frequency scaling of the host CPU. - vm.cpu.contention.mem is equivalent to %SWPWT.
+(%RDY - %MLMTD) represents time the guest OS could not run due to host CPU overutilization.
+Note that %RDY includes %MLMTD, which is why it is subtracted before being added.

+%MLMTD represents time the guest OS did not run due to administrator-configured resource limits.
+ESXi 6.0 and earlier did not add %MLMTD to this computation, but this is fixed in ESXi 6.5.

+%CSTP represents time the guest OS could not run due to uneven vCPU progress.

+%WAIT represents time the guest OS could not run due to hypervisor overheads.

+(%RUN - %USED) corrects for any frequency scaling of the host CPU.

+vm.cpu.contention.mem is equivalent to %SWPWT.